AgnosPCB/documentation/docs/Inspection_workflow.md

 ![alt text](assets/GENERATE-REPORT.png)

-To view the generated repote you must go to the **¨PCB_OUT¨ folder**, where all generated reports will be stored.
+To view the generated report you must go to the **¨PCB_OUT¨ folder**, where all generated reports will be stored.

 ![alt text](assets/PCB-OUT.png)